Product Grid

 Generally, no. Boosting or burying a product customizes its position in the product grid by influencing its rank.
 When you boost a product, Bloomreach increases the product's score, pushing it closer to the beginning of search results.
 Bloomreach doesn't ignore the product's performance data.
 Your boost or bury rule is just another signal that is used by the search algorithms to determine the final order of products in the grid.

 For example, Tiger Talk is a designer of women's fashion accessories, including handbags.
 Their latest handbags are underperforming.
-Bloomreach's algorithm pushes these products lower in search results, allowing higher performing products prominence.
+Bloomreach's algorithm pushes these products lower in search results, allowing higher-performing products prominence.
 You can use a soft boost to bring Tiger Talk's underperforming handbags a little higher in search results.
-Alternately, you can give specific handbags a hard boost to put it at the top, giving it prominence over Tiger Talk's handbags from last season.
+Alternatively, you can give specific handbags a hard boost to put it at the top, giving it prominence over Tiger Talk's handbags from last season.

 No. A hard boost wins all the time.
 As for soft boost, Bloomreach scores are calculated daily for metrics like revenue prediction.
 As such, it's possible that a different product might be in the first position of the product grid if you have soft boosted.
 Here are common reasons for this change: